jgraham0325/land-register-api-docs/docs/api-documentation/V0.2/index.md

 Json Web Token (JWT) is an open standard for exchanging information securely.
 The entities of street manager exchange information using JWTs and resources of the street manager API require that a JWT be provided as part of the request.
-This will be discussed in detail as part of the security section.
+{: .govuk-body}

+The JWT is validated per service per request.
+Every service exposed by street manager will attempt to validate the JWT as part of its authentication and authorisation function.

+The token expires 1 hour after it was generated, if an expired JWT is used in a request, an error with the HTTP status `401` will be returned.
+In this scenario a new token will need to be generated using the <code>/work/authenticate</code>
+endpoint.
 {: .govuk-body}

 ### Resource